Ashley C. Curry, Mayor

 Paul attended the University of Mississippi on a football scholarship and graduated with a Masters in Accounting in 1997.
 He was a multiple SEC academic honor roll designee.

 Paul is married to Leigh Anne (Smith) Head, a 1992 graduate of Vestavia Hills High School.
 Leigh Anne is a former teacher at Vestavia Elementary Central.
-They are the parents of 3 children, Ryanne, John Paul and Chance Stephenson and are members of Shades Mountain Baptist Church.
+They are the parents of three children, Ryanne, John Paul and Chance Stephenson, and are members of Shades Mountain Baptist Church.

 George Pierce, City Council, Place No. 4

 George Pierce and his wife, Kacy, have lived in Vestavia Hills since 1986.
 They have three children – Ali, Amy, and Adam – who graduated from Vestavia Hills High School and Auburn University.
 They also have eight grandchildren, all of whom currently reside in Vestavia Hills.
-Kacy is the principal at Vestavia Hills Vision School.
-She was previously principal at Liberty Park Middle School, and a teacher and assistant principal at Pizitz Middle School before that.
-George is a graduate of Auburn University and is employed locally with Associated Builders and Contractors.
+Kacy is retired from the Vestavia Hills School System.
+She previously served as the principal at Vestavia Hills Vision School, principal at Liberty Park Middle School, and a teacher and assistant principal at Pizitz Middle School before that.
+George is a graduate of Auburn University and recently retired from Associated Builders and Contractors.